I’m not a politician. I am an engineer. I solve large scale problems.

 Like a lot of families, a college education would never have been possible for me without scholarships and working while going to school.

 My platform is simple.
-It rebuilds the crumbling foundation of this country.
 It lifts up every American - the people who work every day and carry America on their shoulders - so we can all flourish together, continue to innovate, and lead economically.

 - Healthcare assurance which will boost productivity and reduce debt

-- Pay for value created, so families can live where they work
+- Real Pay so that families can live where they work

-If the GI bill can put Neil Armstrong on the moon, imagine where Education for All can take America.
+If a naval scholarship can put Neil Armstrong on the moon, imagine where Education for All can take America.
 Delivering high quality healthcare and education to ~327 million people is an engineering scaling problem that we can solve together.